pombreda/lepl/doc-src/intro-4.rst

 of LEPL's implementation but, as the examples above show, two good rules of thumb are:

-* Try to get the best (longest) parse as the first resut, without needing to add ``Eos()`` (but then add ``Eos()`` anyway, in case there's some corner case you didn't expect).
+* Try to get the best (longest) parse as the first result, without needing to add ``Eos()`` (but then add ``Eos()`` anyway, in case there's some corner case you didn't expect).